the-teachingRSE-project/competencies/competencies.md

 ## Software engineering skills

-There are many software engineering curricula out there, that try to define which tasks a software engineer should be able to perform.
+There are many SE curricula out there, that try to define which tasks a software engineer should be able to perform.
 A recent example highlighting some aspects in more detail than here is @Landwehr2017.
-The software skills outlined here are required to make research software adhere to the FAIR principles, which are aspects of good scientific practice.
+The software skills outlined here are required to make research software adhere to the FAIR principles (for data and software, and other any other relevant research outcome), which are aspects of good scientific practice.
-@ChueHong2014 defines different levels of research software reusability and the extent to which the software engineering skills need to be applied to reach them.
+@ChueHong2014 defines different levels of research software reusability and the extent to which the SE skills need to be applied to reach them.

 ### Creating documented code building blocks (DOCBB)

-The RSE should be able to create building blocks from source code that are reusable.
+RSEs should be able to create building blocks from source code that are reusable.
 This ranges from simple libraries of functions up to complex architectures consisting of multiple software packages.
 An important part of reusability is that at least oneself, and ideally others, are able to understand